 3. Questions Every Teacher Should Ask Themselves

 If you want to have this chat with us in person, feel free!
-We are always just an email away, [email protected], or jump on Facebook Message on the She Maps page.
+We are always just an email away, [email protected], or jump on Facebook Message app in the bottom right of this page.

-4. What is the Right Size of a Drone for a Classroom?
+4. What is the Right Size Drone for a Classroom?

 5. Educational Drones Features